hilary3211/Reach-project/Tutorial.md

 * From line 106 to line 122 we also a create a function play_bob(), this is used to execute player2 functionalities in the game. we also use the thread function to execute the function on line 124 and line 125.
 * On line 127 and 128 we use the .join() to instructs the main thread to wait until both child threads have run to completion, signifying the end of the game.

-Towards the ending of the code we just get the balance of the two accounts and print it on the terminal, then we forget the contract just in case the users want to play again.
+Towards the ending of the code we just get the balance of the two accounts and print it out on the terminal, then we forget the contract just in case the users want to play again.

 Below is the full game output on the terminal
 ```